antoniaand/BugSquash/docs/ProjectPlan.md

 ## 3. Timeline and Deliverables

-[cite_start]The project is divided into three stages, aligning with the required delivery dates.
+The project is divided into three stages, aligning with the required delivery dates.

 ### Stage 1: Documentation and Setup (Deadline: 16.11.2025)

-[cite_start]Deliverable: `SPECIFICATII.md`, `PLAN_PROIECT.md` files, and an initialized Git repository.
+Deliverable: `SPECIFICATII.md`, `PLAN_PROIECT.md` files, and an initialized Git repository.

 | # | Task | Status |
 | :-: | :---: | :---: |